blackrez/turf-isvalid/README.md

 [![build status](https://secure.travis-ci.org/blackrez/turf-isvalid.png)](http://travis-ci.org/blackrez/turf-isvalid)

-Find is a geometry is valid or not
+Test if a geometry is valid or not

 ### `turf.valid(Feature)`